redshifter/super_marisa_maker/KusoWall/readme.txt

 i'll try harder next time

-i don't know if it's possible to get all stars (and by extension the Extra exit) but Normal exit should be plausible

 VERSION HISTORY

+version 1.0.1 (2022-04-14)
+- removed the comment about not knowing if all stars can be acquired because claude did it
+- the actual map was not changed

 version 1.0 (2022-04-13)
 - why the fuck would i ever release another version of this shit